rian39/notes/callon_muniesa_market_calculation_2005.md

 > This thing that ‘holds together’ is a good if and only if its properties represent a value for the buyer.
 1233

 > A calculative agency will be all the more powerful when it is able to: a) establish a long, yet finite list of diverse entities; b) allow rich and varied relations between the entities thus selected, so that the space of possible classifications and reclassifications is largely open; c) formalize procedures and algorithms likely to multiply the possible hierarchies and classifications between these entities.
 As this calculative power depends on the equipments that agencies can rely upon, we can easily understand why it is unevenly distributed among them.
-1238
+1238 {#economisation} {#power} {#platform-market}